T90allred/aboutNode/notesApp/README.md

 # aboutNode
-This was my first project built in NodeJS.
+This is a project built in NodeJS.
 Simply put, it is a note keeping console application.
 Methods include... add() read() remove()